MKrafick/DBUtilityScripts/README.md

 None.

 ### Pre-Requisites:
-None per se.
-But read the comments in each before making assumptions.
+None per se, but read the comments in each before making assumptions.

 ### Available SQL and Scripts:

 *ARCH_DIAG.ksh*

-To archive the DB2 Error and Notify Log files (db2diag.log and instance.nfy) and append with a timestamp
+To archive the DB2 Error and Notify Log files (db2diag.log and instance.nfy) and append with a timestamp.

 *Automated_Reboot.zip*